roop/AppStoreReceiptDecoder/README.md

 To try it, run `./run.sh`

-To use it in your project, add `AppStoreReceipt.swift` to the project and use it like:
+To use it in your Swift project, add `AppStoreReceipt.swift` to the project and use it like this:

 ~~~ Swift
 let data: NSData // data output from PKCS7_verify